jakobmoss/numeric/exam/README.md

 * Implement the inverse iteration method for determining eigenvalues and -vectors.
 This algorithm should converge towards the eigenvalue of least magnitude.
-* Implement the inverse iteration method with a shift and check that you are able to find all eigenvalues of a given matrix (compare with a library routine)
+* Implement the inverse iteration method with a shift and check that you are able to find all eigenvalues of a given matrix (compare with a library routine).
+* Investigate how the error on the determined eigenvalue (compared to the library routine) scales with the number of iterations.

 ### B
+* Implement on-the-fly update of the eigenvalue estimate (i.e. the shift) using the Rayleigh quotient.

 ### C